-The Certificate Program in Patient Safety and Quality is an innovative training opportunity run jointly by Seattle Children's Hospital and the UW Medicine Center for Patient Care Quality and Safety.
-The program builds a cadre of front-line clinicians with the skills and knowledge to identify gaps and propose solutions to improve the effectiveness and efficiency of care delivery and strengthen the provider-patient relationship.
-Participants will also develop skills necessary to effectively disseminate their work and build a track record of scholarship in patient safety and quality.
+The Certificate Program in Patient Safety and Quality is an innovative training opportunity run jointly by Seattle Children's Hospital and the UW Medicine Center for Scholarship in Patient Care Quality and Safety.
+The program builds a cadre of healthcare professionals from all backgrounds with the skills to identify gaps and deploy improvements to the effectiveness, efficiency, equity, and value of care delivery.
+Participants will also develop the skills to effectively disseminate their work and build a track record of scholarship in patient safety and quality.

-Certificate Program participants learn the foundational elements of patient safety.
+Certificate Program participants learn the foundational elements of equity, quality, safety, and value.

-- Define and coordinate care that promotes quality and safety.
+- Define and coordinate care that promotes quality, safety, value, diversity, equity, and inclusion.

 - Keep the interests of the patient and family at the center of the care conversation.